 What are Candlestick Patterns

-Most of the candlesticks chart have certain features, allowing traders to predict the market trend.
+Most of the candlestick patterns have certain features, allowing traders to predict the market trend.
 Traders noticed several forex candle formations, which are common for reversal pattern or continuation market conditions.
 Those formations may provide clues on what happened recently and what to expect in the near future.
-Best Forex trading candlestick patterns include:

 Single Candlestick Patterns

-- A Doji morning Star is formed when the open and close prices are equal, or the body is extremely low, while both shadows are much longer.
+- Doji candlestick pattern is formed when the open and close prices are equal, or the body is extremely low, while both shadows are much longer.
 This formation happens in a period of uncertainty when buyers and sellers cannot determine the general trend direction, and prices are hovering around the same level without going anywhere.
 Doji Stars might signal a trend reversal pattern if they occur after long-term one-way action.

 - Hammer candlestick pattern occurs when the body is small and the lower shadow is at least two times longer than the body, while the upper shadow is completely absent.
 The body can be whether green or red, while the main application for hammers is used after a long-term downtrend as the formation signals that the bearish momentum is exhausted, and buyers are coming back to dominate.